-If a seller is saying that the car is already been sold then it really doesn’t mean that the car is sold.
+If a seller is saying that the car had already been sold then it necessarily doesn’t mean that it has been sold.

-What you can do is offer them $100 to $200 more to the seller and buy the car immediately.
+What you can do is offer the seller $100 – $300 more and grab the car instantly.

 Step 3: Scrutinizing the Car Before You Buy

-A deal can’t be called a good deal unless you inspect the car from all the angles for any fault.
-You will inspect the car’s functioning and the legal aspects like car is clean or stolen.
+A wise car flipper always inspects the car from all the angles for any fault.
+You examine the car’s functioning and all the legal aspects like the car is clean or stolen before buying it.

 Get into the Details

-You have to get into details of the car like exteriors, interiors, engine, transmission, batteries, radio etc.
+You’ve to get into the fine details of the car’s exteriors, interiors, engine, transmission, batteries, radio etc.

-You can’t just throw the money blindly and buy a car.
-Later you will have problem fixing it and end up losing money.
+You can’t just throw the money blindly and drive the car home.
+Later you will face severe problem fixing it and end up losing money.